sudiksha7/Helloworld/README.md

 # Helloworld
-A quiz making platform based on php and mysql
+A quiz making platform based on PHP and MySQL.